 Extreme temperatures and heat waves can have a severe negative effect on Canadian crops (including cereals, vegetables and fruit), particularly when coupled with drought and wildfires.
-Extreme heat also causes more deaths of farm animals and reduces cattle reproduction and the quantity of milk produced.
-On the Prairies, in the summer of 2021, heat waves coupled with drought led to the emergency culling and auctioning of cattle, as farmers and ranchers could not feed their livestock.
+Extreme heat also causes more deaths of farm animals48 and reduces cattle reproduction and the quantity of milk produced.49 On the Prairies, in the summer of 2021, heat waves coupled with drought led to the emergency culling and auctioning of cattle, as farmers and ranchers could not feed their livestock.50

 The distribution of food also depends on infrastructure and electricity, including for refrigeration.
-As highways, roads and electrical power supplies are vulnerable to extreme heat, it may be challenging during future heat waves to distribute food and keep it fresh in Quebec and safe.
-Extreme temperatures may also be dangerous for agricultural workers working outdoors.
+As highways, roads and electrical power supplies are vulnerable to extreme heat, it may be challenging during future heat waves to distribute food and keep it fresh

+Number of additional emergency department admissions in 2010 heat wave in Quebec and safe.51 Extreme temperatures may also be dangerous for agricultural workers working outdoors.